opds-community/drafts/opds-2.0.md

 - a [Readium Web Publication](https://github.com/readium/webpub-manifest) with no restrictions in terms of access (no payment, no credentials required, no limitations whatsoever)
 - an [OPDS Publication](#41-opds-publication)

-All publications listed in such a collection <em class="rfc">must</em> provide a `self` link that will be used by OPDS clients to identify, reference and access publications.

 **Example**

 ```json